Get E-Book

 The close() Obligation

-When you open() a file and get a FileHandle, you own that file descriptor until you call close().
-Forget to close it, and the descriptor leaks.
-Do that enough times and you hit the per-process fd limit, which triggers EMFILE errors (covered in subchapter 01) for everything - file opens, socket connections, pipe creation.
+When open() returns a FileHandle, you own that file descriptor until you call close().
+If you forget, the descriptor leaks.
+Enough leaks eventually hit the per-process fd limit, which triggers EMFILE errors, covered in subchapter 01, for unrelated work such as file opens, socket connections, and pipe creation.

 const fh = await open(path, 'r');